OSGConnect/connectbook/osg-xsede.md

         <h3>
             SSH public key authentication</h3>
         <p>
-            Secure shell users should feel free to append their public RSA key to their ~/.ssh/authorized_keys file to enable access from their own computer.
+            Secure shell users should feel free to append their public RSA key to their <code>~/.ssh/authorized_keys</code> file to enable access from their own computer.
 Please login once via the XSEDE portal to install your key.
-Please make sure that the permissions on the .ssh directory and the&nbsp;<span style="letter-spacing: 0.4px;">authorized_keys file have appropiate permissions.
+Please make sure that the permissions on the .ssh directory and the&nbsp;<span style="letter-spacing: 0.4px;">authorized_keys file have appropriate permissions.
 For example:</span></p>
         <pre>
 $ chmod 755 ~/.ssh